 My decorative works include freestanding sculptures (indoor and outdoor), wall pieces, and mobiles.
 They range in size from tabletop pieces to a 200' long outdoor sculpture (Ghost Train).
 These works tend to be curvy, abstract, distorted geometric forms.
 Most embody a strong sense of motion.
 I am intrigued by motion or, more accurately, the paths taken by objects in motion.
 I love to let my eyes trace the path of a bird swooping through the air or a fish gliding through water.
 Many of my sculptures are like 3-D snapshots of such motions.

-While most of my decorative pieces contain aspects of implied motion, the mobiles are literally in motion.
+While most of my decorative pieces contain aspects of implied motion, the mobiles and kinetic sculptures are literally in motion.
 The delicate balance and suble, graceful, gliding motions of mobiles have intrigued me since I was a child.
 As a sculptor I appreciate the ever-changing shapes and intersections of lines.
 My largest mobile is a 55' long installation created for a hospital lobby (Eclipse).

 My works of social commentary include the American Artifacts series, figurative pieces, and other works.
 These pieces often include an element of humor.
 The materials are often related to the meaning of the pieces.
 Some pieces are based on my personal experiences and struggles; others are derived from my observations and understandings of the world around me.